bittertwee42/Cursus/Born2beroot/README.txt

 There is this useful guide: https://github.com/gemartin99/Born2beroot-Tutorial

-Even though it needs a small update:

-- Part 4 of part 4.5: don't add enforce_for_root as the ssubject asks that the password rules shouldn't apply to the root password.
+Even though it the last part didn't work for me.
+If that is the case for you too, here there are some instructions:

-- For the last part of the bonus, I had a problem that It didn't let me install Openlitespeed.
+For the last part of the bonus, I had a problem that It didn't let me install Openlitespeed.
 I resolved by:

 0. Install gpg
 sudo apt install gpg